-95. Luxembourg was concerned about freedom of expression and the situation of the Rohingya and other ethnic minorities.
+95. Luxembourg was concerned about freedom of expression and the situation of Rohingya and other ethnic minorities.

-96. Indonesia welcomed the strong commitment and significant progress made to democracy and the promotion and protection of human rights.
+96. Indonesia welcomed the strong commitment to, and the significant progress made with respect to, democracy and the promotion and protection of human rights.

-97. Mexico acknowledged programmes and initiatives to improve education and health and guarantee for the rights of persons with disabilities.
+97. Mexico acknowledged programmes and initiatives to improve education and health and to guarantee the rights of persons with disabilities.